Reaxys

-Reaxys is a web-based tool for the retrieval of chemistry information and data from published literature, including journals and patents.
+Reaxys is a web-based tool for the retrieval of information about chemical compounds and data from published literature, including journals and patents.
 The information includes chemical compounds, chemical reactions, chemical properties, related bibliographic data, substance data with synthesis planning information, as well as experimental procedures from selected journals and patents.
 It is licensed by Elsevier.

 Reaxys was launched in 2009 as the successor to the CrossFire databases.
 It was developed to provide research chemists with access to current and historical, relevant, organic, inorganic and organometallic chemistry information, from reliable sources via an easy-to-use interface.

 Scope and access

 One of the primary goals of Reaxys is to provide research chemists with access to experimentally measured data – reactions, physical, chemical or pharmacological – in one universal and factual platform.
 Content covers organic, medicinal, synthetic, agro, fine, catalyst, inorganic and process chemistry and provides information on structures, reactions, and citations.
 Additional features include a synthesis planner and access to commercial availability information.
 There have been regular releases and enhancements to Reaxys since it was first launched, including similarity searching.

 Reaxys provides links to Scopus for all matching articles and interoperability with ScienceDirect.
 Access to the database is subject to an annual license agreement.